CHC42315 – Certificate IV in Chaplaincy and Pastoral Care

 Why study with aifc?

-- Biblically grounded training that integrates Christian values with proven counselling theory and practice
+Biblically grounded training that integrates Christian values with evidence-informed counselling and pastoral practice

-- A supportive community of like-minded peers, journeying together throughout the course
+A supportive learning community of like-minded students journeying together

-- Practical skill development in communication, micro-counselling, interviewing, and intervention—preparing you to serve confidently in diverse chaplaincy and pastoral care contexts
+Practical skill development in communication, micro-counselling, interviewing, and pastoral intervention

 Pathways

-Graduates of the CHC42315 Certificate IV in Chaplaincy and Pastoral Care can continue on to complete the CHC51015 Diploma of Counselling by undertaking just seven additional units.
+Graduates of the CHC42315 Certificate IV in Chaplaincy and Pastoral Care may continue into the CHC51015 Diploma of Counselling by completing just seven additional units, providing a clear pathway for those wishing to deepen their counselling skills or progress toward professional counselling roles.

-Be equipped for life with aifc—growing in community, deepening your calling, and preparing for meaningful service in chaplaincy and pastoral care.
+Be equipped for life with aifc—growing in community, clarifying your calling, and preparing for meaningful service in chaplaincy and pastoral care.

 Delivery